 International Representatives Scheme

-The International Representatives Scheme has been established to provide funding for amateur athletes when selected to represent New Zealand, through the national body and/or international body's qualifying criteria, for an international event where two or more countries are participating.
+The International Representatives Scheme has been established to provide funding for amateur athletes when selected to represent New Zealand, through the national body and/or international body's qualifying criteria, for an international event where two or more countries are participating

 Horizons’ community grants provide funding and advice to community groups that are helping make this Region a great place to live, work and play.
 Horizons Community Grant webpage have a variety of grants that the public can apply for.

 Million Metres Streams Project

-Generosity NZ is New Zealand’s primary and most extensive source of funding information for individuals, community groups and organisations.
+Generosity NZ is New Zealand’s primary and most extensive source of funding for individuals, community groups and organisations.

 It offers information through the following online, searchable databases.
 For more information, please visit the Generosity NZ website.

 Tararua District Council has a subscription to Generosity NZ that allows free access for all Tararua District Residents, you will need your Library card number to sign up.